 In its heyday, Elizabeth Street was called Butcher’s Row and home to 6 different butchers shops.
-The only remaining one today is Albanese Meats who is still run by the 94-year-old owner Moe.
+The only remaining one today is Albanese Meats who was still run by the Moe up until he was 95 years old.

-We were told you can find Moe at Albanese Meats 6 days a week, he was the man sitting outside the shop during our visit, we said hello but didn’t strike up a conversation, I wish we did he was very friendly and enjoying the beautiful spring weather sitting proudly outside his shop.
+We were told you could find Moe at Albanese Meats 6 days a week, he was the man sitting outside the shop during our visit at the age of 94, we said hello but didn’t strike up a conversation, I wish we did he was very friendly and enjoying the beautiful spring weather sitting proudly outside his shop.

 The Godfather Part III filmed here as well as the location for the Butcher’s shop, “Lutzi’s Butcher Shop,” in The Marvelous Mrs. Maisel hit tv series.

 Another great thing to do in Nolita New York while you’re here is check out all the colorful murals and street art scene in the area.

 One of the favorites in the Nolita NYC area is the colorful Audrey Hepburn Wall by artist Tristan Eaton on the side of Café Roma.

 The rest of the murals seem to be constantly changing as most street art does, but the best way to enjoy this is to just stop and admire the different murals as you’re already wandering around the best things to do in Nolita, New York.

 Visit the Candle Building

 First before visiting this next thing to do in Nolita, NYC you will want to brush up on the interesting backstory behind the Candle Building, or the giant brick 19th-century building at 11 Spring Street, also connected to the street art scene here in Nolita as well.